amakarudze/sherpany-task/README.md

 ## Explanation
 This section explains how the app works.
-When a user clicks a position on the map, a Javascript function conducts reverse geo-location using the Google Map API to find the address of the clicked location.
+When a user clicks a position on the map, a Javascript function conducts reverse geo-location using the Google Map API to find if the clicked place has a real address and is not some wood/mountain/ocean.
+If the place has a valid address, it is saved to the database with lat, lng and address (which is a single string) and also saves the data to Google Fusion Tables.

+A marker will appear instantly based on the data in the Google Fusion Tables and the list of addresses beneath the map will also be updated instantly.
+Duplicates on Google Fusion Tables are not allowed.

+Clicking on the reset link, resets both the database and Google Fusion Table, allowing the user to start again.

 ## Reference